Nihilister/Nihilister/README.md

 - 📫 How to reach me, simple, send a message, i guess ? i have no idea how things works out there...

-Jeez i don't even know what you are supposed to write on a README, i might look like one of the most nonsensical user of github there has to be haha Oh right !
+Jeez i don't even know what you are supposed to write on a README, i might look like one of the most nonsensical user of github there has to be haha.

+Oh right !
 Don't stare too much, i might look back to ya...

 <!---